TMu42/web-build/README.md

 follows the terminating `;`.
 The comment is universally ignored in all commands and may be used to provide annotation to any file which is allowed to contain commands.
 A special "empty" command `:;` may be used to add a comment where a command isn't otherwise needed.
-In the above example, the comment is `" with an optional comment."`.
+In the above example, the comment is:<br>
+`" with an optional comment."`.

 ### Command directory